 Apply With or Without a Bachelor's Degree

-- Non-Degreed Regular - Applicants without a Bachelor's Degree can satisfy pre-legal education requirements if they earned: (1) an academic AA or AS Degree, OR (2) 60 semester or 90 quarter units of bachelor degree-applicable coursework, at a regionally accredited college.
+Non-Degreed Regular - Applicants to law school without a Bachelor's Degree can satisfy pre-legal education requirements if they have earned: an academic AA or AS Degree, OR 60 semester/90 quarter units of bachelor degree-applicable coursework, at a regionally accredited college.

-Occasionally, an applicant may be asked to submit transcripts to the State Bar of California for evaluation in the event GUCL cannot determine if pre-legal education requirements have been met.
-Click here for Evaluation of Pre-Legal Education forms.
+Occasionally, an applicant may be asked to submit transcripts to the State Bar of California for an Evaluation of Pre-Legal Education to assure pre-legal education requirements have been met.
+This process may take 4-6 weeks.

 Prior Law Students

-Applicants with prior law school attendance may apply to GUCL for consideration.
+Individuals with prior law school attendance may apply to GUCL.
 In addition to submitting a complete applicant file, an official transcript and a letter of standing from the law school previously attended are required.
 Interim transcripts and/or letters of standing (final grades/standing not yet posted) may be submitted but are insufficient for rendering an admissions decision.

-If a prior law school applicant is found eligible for admission and granted transfer credit (advanced standing), enrollment typically occurs in the summer or fall quarters due to the structured program at GUCL.
+If a prior law school applicant is admitted and granted transfer credit, enrollment typically occurs in the summer or fall quarters due to the structured program at GUCL.

-When a prior law school applicant is found eligible for admission but transfer credit is not granted, enrollment as a first-year law student may occur in the Spring, Summer or Fall.
-Upon admission, a Permission to Start Law Studies Over request should be submitted to the State Bar.
+If a prior law school applicant is admitted but no transfer credit is granted, enrollment as a first-year law student may occur in the fall or spring and a Permission to Start Law Studies Over request must be submitted to the State Bar.